MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

 - In some cases, qubits may need to be manually `Reset` before releasing, even if they have been measured.

 > [!NOTE]
-> For more information about the development of this feature, please see the GitHub issue at <https://github.com/microsoft/qsharp-runtime/issues/714>.
+> For more information about the development of this feature, see [this GitHub issue](https://github.com/microsoft/qsharp-runtime/issues/714).

 Some limitations are inherent to open systems simulation, and may not ever be supported: